portworx/lcfs/README.md

 ## Measured Performance
 The current experimental release of LCFS is shown against several of the top storage drivers.

-The below table compares lcfs to aufs on a `docker pull` and a `docker build` of a few images on an Ubuntu 14.04 system with a single SATA disk:
+The below table shows a quick comparison of some common Docker operations; a `docker pull` and a `docker build` of a few images on an Ubuntu 14.04 system with a single SATA disk:

 | test                             | LCFS      | AUFS      | %age difference |
 |----------------------------------|-----------|-----------|-----------------|